 Visiting Students (PASSHE)

 Students desiring to transfer credit and grades earned at other universities in the Pennsylvania State System of Higher Education back to Slippery Rock University may do so as “Visiting Students.”
 Courses taken under this program are treated the same as courses taken at Slippery Rock University in computing the students’ GPA.
-A special form, with a list of program requirements, is available in the Office of Academic Records and Summer School and online and must be approved by the students’ adviser or chairperson, academic dean, and the Executive Director of Academic Records and Summer School.
+A special form, with a list of program requirements, is available in the Office of Academic Records and Registration and online and must be approved by the students’ adviser or chairperson, academic dean, and the Director of Academic Records and Registration.

 Withdrawal from the University

-Students who withdraw from the university must either complete an official withdrawal form obtainable at the offices of Academic Records and Summer School or Academic Services, or notify the Office of Academic Services via a signed and dated letter of their intention to withdraw.
+Students who withdraw from the university must either complete an official withdrawal form obtainable at the offices of Academic Records and Registration or Academic Services, or notify the Office of Academic Services via a signed and dated letter of their intention to withdraw.